Welcome to the Interstate-Guide!

 - Proposed Business Loops/Spurs

-The Interstate Shield Gallery is now a part of the new Shield Gallery on AARoads.
+The original Interstate Shield Gallery was merged with the Shield Gallery on AARoads.
 Featured there are not only photos of Interstate highway shields for each state, but also U.S., State, County, Turnpike, and other route shields from throughout the country.

 Featuring trivia, factoids, and other information about Interstate Highways

 In addition to our list of Interstates, we recommend you also peruse the Official Federal Highway Administration Interstate Route Log and Finder List and Three-Digit Interstates (3dis) at Kurumi.com for additional information on the United States Interstate Highway System.

 Please see our contact page for comments and questions for the webmasters.
 We are also interested in obtaining updated photos of Interstate Highway endpoints to complete this project.
-If you have one you would like to share.
+If you have one you would like to share, please drop us an email or a message on social media.
 Contributors to the Interstate-Guide can be found at the Acknowledgments Page.

 Southbound Interstate 5, originally signed with U.S. 101 before it was retracted in 1964, passes through downtown San Diego's S-curve.
 This view is taken from the Fifth Avenue over crossing, with the Sixth Avenue over crossing visible in the foreground.
 Photo taken 07/13/06.